Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf/business-architecture.md

    - We want to become the most customer friendly organization in our whole industry.
    - We want to become famous for customer service.
    - Whatever your vision is, you've defined that.
 Now you need to put more details.
+**Generally you should realize that Phase B is the business requirements phase.**
+   - And so you're going to have to at some point defined the business requirements.

 ## Purpose of Business Architecture
 1) develop what's called the target business architecture.